Start Your Search

 OS04.03 - Usage of Kiosks to Improve Patient Registration Workflow (ID 250)

-Aim for go-live in November 2018, a mixed methodology to search patients identities will be used that include to scan patients unique barcode (generated by patient portal) received by email, swipe OHIP card, search by entering first name, last name and medical record number.
-The check-in rate and percentage will be determined by using Ambulatory Electronic Patient Record. (aEPR) reports.
+A mixed methodology to search patients identities will be used that include to scan patients unique barcode (generated by patient portal) received by email, swipe OHIP card, search by entering first name, last name and medical record number.
+The check-in rate and percentage will be determined by using Ambulatory Electronic Patient Record (aEPR) reports.

-Simulation Results: Kiosks will be live in November 2018 at Womens College Hospital (WCH) for patient use.
+Simulation Results: Pilot phase for the Kiosks went live in November 2018 at Womens College Hospital (WCH) for patient use.
 The proposed solution Kiosk like structure, where the information regarding patient demographics verification/patient portal sign-up/wayfinding/appointment check-ins can be easily performed by patients.
 Long queues to check-in with the receptionists can be avoided by using the kiosks.
 Aim is to have 30% patients to use kiosks during the first quarter of the year.
 The report generated by Ambulatory Electronic Medical Record will show the patient, the date and time of the appointment, and the appointment status, along with other information about the appointment.
-The Kiosk Check-In Statistics tab shows the total number of appointments by department and a graph of the percentage of appointments by status: Kiosk Session Exit Reason Breakdown Report:
+The Kiosk Check-In Statistics tab shows the total number of appointments by department and a graph of the percentage of appointments by status.
+Kiosk Session Exit Reason Breakdown Report:

 The quality of the healthcare delivery will be increased, since the kiosk workflow brings together patients in front of the clinical workplace to verify patients' demographics.
 Strategies to expand services through wayfinding and fill out questionnaires according to the clinic visit types will deliver the tools necessary to create self-sufficient full check-in workflow for patients; consequently improving.